18F/dol-whd-14c/DeliveryProcess.md

 #### Done
 - Typically, the work is deployed according to our deployment protocol and is visible to users and able to be annoucned at any time.

+## Sprint reviews

+At our sprint reviews, we demo work that has reached the Done column and is of interest to our users, teammates, or other people apart from the team members that built it.
+To focus our efforts on finishing work, we *do not* demo work that is almost/nearly done; we may mention briefly work that is in progress, but we don't demo the work and "take the credit" until the work meets our DoD.

+Additionally, finished work that may not always be necessary to demo.
+For example, fixing internal tech debt may not be of interest outside the team that fixed it, so reivews should typically focus on work that delivers value to users.